sevenecks/lambda-moo-programming/tutorials/src/toaststunt-programmers-manual.md

 **Function: `strsub`**

-strsub -- Replaces all occurrences of what in subject with with, performing string substitution.
+strsub -- Replaces all occurrences of `what` in `subject` with `with`, performing string substitution.

-str `strsub` (str subject, str what, str with \[, int case-matters\])
+`str` `strsub` (str `subject`, str `what`, str `with` \[, int `case-matters`\])

 The occurrences are found from left to right and all substitutions happen simultaneously.
-By default, occurrences of what are searched for while ignoring the upper/lower case distinction.
-If case-matters is provided and true, then case is treated as significant in all comparisons.
+By default, occurrences of `what` are searched for while ignoring the upper/lower case distinction.
+If `case-matters` is provided and true, then case is treated as significant in all comparisons.

 ```
 strsub("%n is a fink.", "%n", "Fred")   =>   "Fred is a fink."